yoannisj/Sassy-Units/README.md

 All `$value` arguments can be passed as a number but also as a list of numbers.
 If passed a list, the function will be applied to each individual item and return the list of results.

-If a value of any other type than `number` is passed, it will be ignored and returned as is.
-Additionally, a warning will be thrown in case an error has occured later in the code.
+If a value of any other type than 'number' is passed, it will be ignored and returned as is.
+Additionally, a warning will be thrown in case an error occurs later in the code.

 ### Utilities